sixty-north/cosmic-ray/docs/concepts.rst

 ::

-    cr-report test_session
+    cr-report test_session.sqlite

 This will give you detailed information about what work was done, followed by a summary of the entire session.

 Test commands
 =============